Exceptional Care for You and Your Baby

 Your obstetrician may refer you to a maternal-fetal specialist if you have any of the following risk factors:

-- History of diabetes, heart disorders, hypertension or breathing problems
+- History of diabetes, heart disorders, high blood pressure or breathing problems

 - History of pregnancy complications